eclecticiq/OpenTAXII/docs/public-apis.rst

 :py:class:`opentaxii.auth.api.OpenTAXIIAuthAPI` for Authentication API) and implement all defined methods.

 Class constructor can accept any parameters.
 These parameters (as well as API class full name) have to be set in OpenTAXII configuration file.
-See :ref:`example above <configuration-example>` for exact syntax.
+See :ref:`example configuration <configuration-example>` for exact syntax.
 OpenTAXII will load the class from the ``PYTHONPATH`` and create API instance during server's start up procedure.

-See :doc:`Public code-level APIs <public-apis>` documentation for the details about OpenTAXII APIs.
+OpenTAXII APIs are documented below.

 .. _custom-signals: